The 10 Worst U.S. Cities for a Weekend Getaway

 The city isn’t the cleanest place to visit, and the crowds are often shoulder-to-shoulder.
 That often means long lines for simple meals and a lack of ability to find a hotel within your price point.

-New Orleans is still a party city, with loud music and lots of action, but everything from horse manure and urine to marijuana on the streets makes the city far less attractive today.
+New Orleans is still a party city, with loud music and lots of action, but everything from horse manure to debauchery in the streets makes the city far less attractive today.

 Bottom line